claranet/zabbix-sqs/README.md

 Script installation
 -------------------

-Build `zabbix-sqs.go` :

-    $ cd go/src/zabbix-sqs && go get && go build

-Or, simply decompress binary from `zabbix-sqs.bz2`:
+Simply decompress archive found in [releases section](https://github.com/claranet/zabbix-sqs/releases):

     $ bunzip2 `zabbix-sqs.bz2`

-Then mv `zabbix-sqs` script and its json config file on zabbix server to the `AlertScriptsPath` directory which can be found in the `/etc/zabbix/zabbix_server.conf` configuration file:
+Then mv `zabbix-sqs` bonary and its json config file on zabbix server to the `AlertScriptsPath` directory which can be found in the `/etc/zabbix/zabbix_server.conf` configuration file:

     $ grep -e '^AlertScriptsPath' /etc/zabbix/zabbix_server.conf